Watch bison introduced to land they haven't touched in 150 years

-Bison have returned to a section of Badlands National Park in South Dakota on which they haven't roamed in nearly 150 years.
+Bison have returned to a section of Badlands National Park in South Dakota on which the species hasn't roamed in nearly 150 years.

 The World Wildlife Fund released video showing four bison being released from a trailer into the snow-covered plains last week.
 The area of the park they were released into was recently secured due to $750,000 in donations.
 It's the first time the massive animals have roamed this particular land since 1870.